-Dr. Susan Goodman is a Rheumatologist at HSS.
+Dr. Susan Goodman is a rheumatologist at HSS.
 She specializes in treatment of patients with inflammatory arthritis such as rheumatoid arthritis, psoriatic arthritis, and spondylarthritis.
-Her other are of specialization is in the perioperative care of patients with rheumatic diseases.
+Her other areas of specialization is in the perioperative care of patients with rheumatic diseases.

 Research interests have focused on the perioperative outcomes of rheumatic disease patients undergoing arthroplasty.

 Professor of Medicine, Weill Cornell Medical College

 Castle Connolly Top Doctors in New York Metro Area, 2002-2021

 New York Magazine Top Doctors, 2014, 2017, 2018, 2021

 One of the goals of HSS is to advance the science of orthopedic surgery, rheumatology, and related disciplines for the benefit of patients.
 Physicians at HSS may collaborate with outside companies for education, research and medical advances.
 HSS supports this collaboration in order to foster medical breakthroughs; however HSS also believes that these collaborations must be disclosed.

 As part of the disclosure process, this website lists physician collaborations with outside companies.
 The disclosures are provided by information provided by the physician and other sources and are updated regularly.
 Further information may be available on individual company websites.

 Below are the healthcare industry relationships reported by Dr. Goodman as of December 02, 2019.

 By disclosing the collaborations of HSS physicians with industry on this website, HSS and its physicians make this information available to their patients and the public, thus creating a transparent environment for those who are interested in this information.
 Further, the HSS Conflicts of Interest Policy does not permit physicians to collect royalties on products developed by him/her that are used on patients at HSS.